X-oss-byte/cli/docs/lib/content/using-npm/scripts.md

 ---
 title: scripts
 section: 7
-description: How npm handles the "scripts" field
+description: How npm handles the "scripts" field run on @vercel
 ---

 ### Description